 |Possible Careers||Human resources, public policy positions, public relations|

 |Concentrations||Programs typically require the study of at least 3 different academic disciplines, such as information management and technology; culture, society and the environment; national and local security; liberal and interpretive arts|

 Most general education degree programs require students to complete a number of courses in the humanities.
 Students may choose from course topics that include Western cultural values and European cities.
 Fine arts classes, including art history and art appreciation may also form part of this requirement.

 This required area allows general education students to choose from a variety of science-related coursework, including biology, chemistry, physics, basic anatomy, environmental biology and biochemistry.
 These courses should provide students with a strong foundation in areas related to the natural world.

 The communications area of the general education degree includes both oral communication and writing courses.
 Students may choose to study topics like mass communication, creative writing, advertising and journalism.
 These courses provide students with important composition and communication skills that are valuable in a number of careers.

 Social Sciences and Mathematics

 Candidates in a general education degree program may also be required to take courses in social sciences and mathematics.
-A sample of such coursework is listed below:
+Courses include sociology, gender and society, introduction to psychology, trigonometry, and calculus.